When you hear “audit”, you may instantly think of the dreaded IRS audit.

 In software, an audit trail documents each user’s activity, including changes and approvals, timestamp of dates and times, IP addresses, and user logins.
 Record retention periods for audit trail logs will depend on government and industry regulations applicable to your business activities.
 Establish a company policy that’s approved by the Board of Directors.

-The first example of audit trail is the audit trail in QuickBooks accounting software.
-QuickBooks Online and QuickBooks Desktop Enterprise have an Audit History or Audit Trail report with filtering capabilities.
+QuickBooks provides these reports in its accounting software to help companies manage internal audits.
 The QuickBooks audit trail is an audit log, showing transactions, who made them, when they were made, and a sequential record of changes.

 Only QuickBooks users with full authorization rights can view the audit trail history.